Documentation

 [isc_list]Code language: JSON / JSON with Comments (json)

-5.3 Display in Global list
+5.2 Display the Global list

 To place the Global list that lists all images used on your whole site, either edit an existing static page or create a new one and place the following shortcode in it using the shortcode block: